 Special Contributor, Gernot Hesselbarth, Nuremberg

-The Choir, which was founded in 1847, got its name from the Salt Lake Tabernacle, a prominent egg-shaped building which stands next to the Temple in the Utah capital Salt Lake City which was founded by the members of The Church of Jesus Christ of Latter-day Saints, commonly known as Mormons.
+The Choir, which was founded in 1847, got its name from the Salt Lake Tabernacle, a prominent egg-shaped building that stands next to the Temple in the Utah capital Salt Lake City which was founded by the members of The Church of Jesus Christ of Latter-day Saints.
 The Tabernacle is home to the 360-member choir that regularly practices and sings there, accompanied by one of the great organs of the world, the 11,623-pipe Tabernacle organ.

 In February 1889, at the age of 18, Johann Christian Schreiner left his family home in Kattenhochstadt and learned the trade of a cabinet maker.
 After several years of travel, the young bachelor settled in Nuremberg in 1897.
 He built a multi-story house with 21 apartments and a workshop at 21 Ackerstrasse on Stone Hill.
 After his wedding to Margarethe Schwemmer in May 1899 at St. Leonard’s church, the young couple moved into the first floor of the house themselves.
 This was where the later organist Alexander Schreiner was born.

 As Alexander’s father later described it, tragic events and a miracle led to the parents to become Mormons.
 Despite all the parents’ efforts, their first son Herbert died of whooping cough at barely one year old.
 Their second son, Alexander, was born in July 1901 and a year later, their first daughter, Hedwig.